-PJM System Operator immediately establishes communications with the Transmission Owners and adjacent control areas experiencing the disturbance to establish the extent and severity of the separation.
+PJM System Operator immediately establishes communications with the effected Transmission Owners and adjacent Balancing Authorities experiencing the disturbance to determine the extent and severity of the separation.
 If direct communication channels are not functioning, communications are established via whatever means are available (i.e., routing calls through alternate channels, outside phone lines, cellular phones, radio communications, and/or PJM Satellite Phone System).